abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/out_of_the_box_search_primitives.rst

     The funniest part is to define our own selection strategies.
 This is the subject of the next subsection.

-Use of ``IndexEvaluator2``
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-..  only:: draft

-    What if you want to define your own selection strategy?

-    This enum is used by Solver::MakePhase to specify how to select variables and values during the search.
-    In Solver::MakePhase(const std::vector<IntVar*>&, IntVarStrategy,
-    IntValueStrategy), variables are selected first, and then the associated value.
-    In Solver::MakePhase(const std::vector<IntVar*>& vars, IndexEvaluator2*,
-    EvaluatorStrategy), the selection is done scanning every pair
-    <variable, possible value>.
-The next selected pair is then the best among
-    all possibilities, i.e. the pair with the smallest evaluation.
-    As this is costly, two options are offered: static or dynamic evaluation.

-    enum EvaluatorStrategy {

-    Pairs are compared at the first call of the selector, and results are cached.
-Next calls to the selector use the previous computation, and so are not up-to-date, e.g. some <variable, value> pairs may not be possible anymore due to propagation since the first to call.

-    CHOOSE_STATIC_GLOBAL_BEST,

-    // Pairs are compared each time a variable is selected.
-That way all pairs
-    // are relevant and evaluation is accurate.
-    // This strategy runs in O(number-of-pairs) at each variable selection,
-    // versus O(1) in the static version.
-    CHOOSE_DYNAMIC_GLOBAL_BEST,
-    };

 ..  only:: final